Home

 Nothing so sick or perverted that even I can’t read it.
 Nothing racist or bigoted, anti-religion, nothing blasphemous or sacrilegious.
 Nothing strongly Conservative or blatantly Liberal or so politically correct the ACLU would love it.
 Seriously, keep your politics to yourself or at least low-key.
 There’s a happy medium somewhere: Write straight from the heart; call it like you see it, but show some control.
 Also, no published song lyrics or poetry or quotes from other stories.
 Material from texts or academic books may be quoted, but must be properly footnoted.

-Length: No more than 3,500 words.
+Full Length: No more than 3,500 words.
 Anything longer, please query first.
-Flash fiction (approximately 700 words) is cool.
+Flash fiction (approximately 800 words) is cool.
+Micro-Fiction limit is 300 words.
 Fiction: ONE STORY AT A TIME AND NO SIMULTANEOUS SUBMISSIONS!
 THE ABSOLUTE BEST WAY TO MAKE THE YELLOW MAMA SHITLIST IS TO SEND A STORY AND THEN PULL IT BECAUSE YOU SENT IT SOMEWHERE ELSE.
 ONCE YOU DO THAT, YOU’RE SCREWED AT OUR HOUSE!
 Poetry: up to three poems.
 Again, no simultaneous submissions, please.

 If your story is a reprint, it must have been published at least a year prior to your submission with us.
 All reprints must be accompanied by the bibliography of the story, in other words where and when it has been published before.
 In addition, ORIGINAL, UNPUBLISHED WORK WILL ALWAYS BE GIVEN PREFERENCE OVER REPRINTS, and reprint material may be "bumped" in favor of original, unpublished pieces.
 We do this to keep fresh material and ideas flowing and to try and even the field for the newer, upcoming writers.